bentprong/ocp_ttf/README.md

 instructions for Mac should apply except possibly for the "screen" terminal emulator program.
 At a minimum you need to select a Linux terminal emulation program and open the USB TTY with it.

-This project was initially cloned from the OCP Vulcan project then refactored to split the source code into multiple files to ease readability and management.
-Primary reason for cloning that project was to re-use the USB serial code that was working, plus the simulated EEPROM and CLI.
+This project was initially cloned from the OCP Xavier project.
+Primary reason for cloning that project was to re-use the USB serial code that was working, plus the simulated EEPROM and CLI as well as the FRU EEPROM code.

 The project is built using the PlatformIO extension for Visual Studio Code.
 An ATMEL-ICE was used to debug the code on the board and can be used to program the binary using Microchip Studio.